luckyzen0312/enumer/README.md

 ## Properties of enum values

-Enumify adds two properties to every enum value:
+Enumer adds two properties to every enum value:

 * `name`: the name of the enum value.